ArenKDesai/Aren-s-Notes/Kafka.md

 #UWMadison #CS544

 Most forms of program communication are synchronous, where both parties have to be ready and participating.
 However, in **streaming**, the communication is asynchronous.
-A client send information that a
+A client send information that a broker handles, and the recipient handles it whenever the hand